sichkar-valentyn/Intelligent_Mobile_Robot/README.md

 ### Creating the Mobile Application Arduino-Android
 Application to control the SWB via phone.

-### Adding the Ultrasonic sensors
-Checking the environment around with Ultrasonic sensors.

 <br/>General view of the Ultrasonic Sensor US-015.
 <br/>![Ultrasonic_Sensor_US-015](images/Ultrasonic_Sensor_US-015.jpg)